-There are a few scenarios where refinancing your medical school loans might make sense for you.
+There are a few scenarios where student loan refinancing might make sense for your medical school loans.
+Let's take a look.

 1. You don’t need PSLF or a federal loan forgiveness program

 Not everyone with medical student loans is eligible for loan forgiveness.
-For example, if you have private student loans, you’re ineligible.
+For example, only federal loans are eligible (private student loans don't qualify).

 If you complete your residency at a for-profit hospital, you’ll set yourself back about five years on PSLF.
 You may decide to aggressively pay your medical student loans off instead.
 Know that if you refinance federal student loans, you’re giving up a lot of options.
 If you’re unsure and still in residency, don’t refinance.
 If you are sure, then you can refinance medical student loans.

 2. You plan to work in the private sector